 Cindy Domingo was an active member of the Washington State Rainbow Coalition in the 1980s, and served on the boards of the Church Council of Greater Seattle, LELO, and the International Examiner.
 She has been Board President of the Center for Social Justice and co-chair of U.S. Women & Cuba Collaboration, and currently serves as the Legislative Aide to King County Councilmember Larry Gossett.

-In the video segments to the right, Cindy Domingo recalls her lifetime of activism in Filipino-American community.
+In the video segments, Cindy Domingo recalls her lifetime of activism in Filipino-American community.
 The interview was conducted by Michael Schulze-Oechtering Castenada and James Gregory, August 9, 2008.
 Included at the bottom below is a short talk in which she describes the murder of her brother Silme and the decade-long Committee for Justice Campaign.
-This was recorded at the Laboring for Justice Conference at the University of Washington on October 29, 2004.
+This was recorded at the _Laboring for Justice Conference_ at the University of Washington on October 29, 2004.